Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 September 2024 13.34.30 UTC
+- WIB: Jumat, 27 September 2024 14.22.55 UTC
-- WITA: Jumat, 27 September 2024 14.34.30 UTC
+- WITA: Jumat, 27 September 2024 15.22.55 UTC
-- WIT: Jumat, 27 September 2024 15.34.30 UTC
+- WIT: Jumat, 27 September 2024 16.22.55 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational